Jching83/SyntheticBrain/README.dev.md

-# Development Branch: `dev`
+# Development Branch — `dev`

-This branch is the staging ground for feature development, experimentation, and updates to the Synthetic Brain codebase.
+This is the staging and experimentation branch for Synthetic Brain.

-## Guidelines
+## Purpose

-- Do **not** make direct changes to `main`.
-- Always test features on `dev` first.
+- Develop and test new features
+- Try experimental neural scaffolds
+- Refactor architectures before submitting to `main`

+## Policy

+- Direct commits are allowed
-- All changes must pass ethical and security checks before merging to `main`.
+- PRs to `main` must pass sovereign license and ethics checks
+- Do **not** push experiments that violate `neuroethics.core.json`

-## Merge Strategy
+## Tip

-Use PRs to promote stable commits from `dev` to `main`.
-All protected logic (guardian alerts, ethics enforcement) remains under review in `main`.
+Use `dev` to stage doctrine updates, plugin modules, cognition simulations, or Guardian automation scripts.

-🧠 Protect the Brain.
+🧠 Protect the Brain — even in development.